 |Bladder Cancer Symptoms|

-You should contact your doctor immediately if you experience any of the following symptoms that may indicate bladder cancer:
+You should contact your doctor immediately if you experience any symptoms that may indicate bladder cancer:

 |Pain when urinating|